 Investigator: The College administrative official who will be responsible for coordinating any investigations into an alleged violation of the Sexual Misconduct and Relationship Violence Policy.
 Typically, this will be the Department of Public Safety or the Student Conduct Administrator; however, this may also be an external investigator.
-The Investigator will conduct a fact-finding inquiry, and prepare an Investigation Report for the Hearing Board for the purpose of resolving the complaint.
+The Investigator will conduct a fact-finding inquiry, and prepare an Investigation Report for the Vice President for College Life and Dean of Students for the purpose of resolving the complaint.

 Mandatory Reporters: Mandatory Reporters are persons who, as a result of their profession, may be aware of cases of abuse or violence.
 At Gettysburg College, all professional and student staff (with the exception of professional health, counselors and pastoral counselors) are designated as mandatory reporters with regard to cases of suspected sexual assault/violence, sexual misconduct, and relationship violence.
 Suspected incidents need to be immediately reported to the Department of Public Safety (DPS).
 In the State of Pennsylvania, employees of institutions of higher learning who suspect incidents of child abuse (including incidents of suspected child sex abuse) must report such incidents to the Department of Public Welfare’s Child Line (800-932-0313), the police having jurisdiction, and to their supervisor.